San Diego Chapter Board Members

 Leigh Anne Gibbons

-Leigh Anne Gibbons has been an active ACS member since 2017 and a board member since 2018.
-She has been a marine mammal naturalist in San Diego since 2016, and is a retired federal probation officer.
+Leigh Anne Gibbons is the immediate past president of ACS.
+She has been an active ACS member since 2017 and a board member since 2018.
+She has been a marine mammal naturalist in San Diego since 2016 and is a retired federal probation officer.
 She has a bachelor’s degree in justice studies and a Master of Public Administration from Arizona State University.
 Leigh Anne has also resided in Kentucky, Louisiana, and Arizona.

 “I am so grateful to everyone involved with ACS for furthering my education and experience with our community and the ocean.”